Wish you could sleep better at night?

 #1.
 Create a Sleep Space

 Yup, you’re tired.
 You get home and decide to just leave everything, hop onto the bed and just pass out.
-You don’t care if you have a messy bed or if the lights are on, you just need your sleep.

 Well, in this episode, this is the first step towards sleep-suicide.
 Better sleep requires a better environment.
-You need to be comfortable and create such an environment which sends signals to your brain that “it’s time to rest.”
+You need to be comfortable and create such an environment that sends signals to your brain that “it’s time to rest.”

 Turn off all your devices and light sources and give yourself a break from all the things which you see or do in the daytime.
 Create a whole different environment so that your brain registers that you’re in the “comfort zone” and not the “work zone.”